shaunsaker/the-shell/README.md

 ### Figma

 When updating your theme using the [generateTheme](./packages/scripts/src/generateTheme/index.ts) script, you'll need to update your color styles in Figma.

-1. Copy the contents of [config/figmaColors.json](./packages/config/figmaColors.json) into this [tool](https://varundevpro.github.io/tailwind-plugin-helper-ui/).

-2. Click "Generate File".

-3. Using the Figma [Tailwind Color Palettes plugin](https://www.figma.com/community/plugin/853905984020840743/Tailwind-Color-Palettes), upload this generated file by clicking on the "Custom File" tab and setting the folder name as the existing "Tailwind" folder.

-Your Figma component library will now be updated to the latest theme colors 🎉
+If you have not updated the `neutral` color, you only need to update the `brand` colors in the `theme` and `dark-theme` folders.
+You can do this by simply copy and pasting from [the themeColors file](./packages/config/src/themeColors.json) into the Figma color styles.

 ---